stevejburge/logtivity/readme.md

 = Can I rename the activity logs? =

-Yes, it is possible to rename the events that are stored in Logtivity’s logs.
+Yes, it is possible to rename the events that are stored in Logtivity’s audit logs.
 For example, you can add this code to your site’s functions.php file.
 This code will result in an event “File Downloaded” being logged as “Resource Downloaded”.

 `
 add_action('wp_logtivity_instance', function($Logtivity_Logger) {